 - Any taxes (including any income tax, GST and any others) that may be due in relation to receipt of the Writers’ Award is the responsibility of the recipient.

 The applicant is solely responsible for ensuring that their entry meets the eligibility and conditions of entry outlined here.
 Any queries regarding eligibility including interpretation of eligibility, conditions of entry and selection criteria should be directed to NZSA by email.

-- Applicant must be a New Zealand citizen or permanent resident and be writers of proven merit.
+- Applicant must be a New Zealand citizen or permanent resident and be a writer of proven merit.

-- To qualify, the work must be non-fiction, including education works.
+- To qualify, the work must be for original writing of a new work of non-fiction, including education works.
 The resulting work should be likely to be accepted by a publisher for publication.

 - Applications may be made by joint authors, however one author must be named as the Lead Author and be the “Applicant” for the purposes of the award and who will also be the award recipient.
 CLNZ and NZSA will not be involved in, nor responsible for, any agreements, negotiations or disputes between joint authors.

-- The recipient of the award is expected to accept the award and introduce their project at a formal presentation event in September.
-Travel costs for the recipient, if any, will be paid for and arranged by NZSA/CLNZ.
-During the time between the successful applicant being notified of their success and being presented with the award, it is expected that strict confidentiality will be maintained.
+- The recipient of the award may be expected to accept the award and introduce their project at a formal presentation event.
+Travel costs for the recipient, if any, will be paid for and arranged by CLNZ.
+During the time between the successful applicant being notified of their success and being presented with the award, it is expected that strict confidentiality will be maintained

 - The period of the award is nominally from January to December of the year following the announcement of the award and payment will be made as one lump sum in the week following the announcement.